betotorodev/MJV-test/README.md

 # The Rick And Morty App

-I decided to built a List of products and and the Product Search features.
+Hi 😁 this is my project and I decided to built a List of Products and and the Product Search features.
 The tecnologies that I use for the test are:

 - React
 - Sass